blasterbug/blasterbug.github.io/curriculum.md

   <!--
     <span class="medium-octicon octicon-quote" ></span>
   -->
     Hey!
-I am studying Computer Science at the Umeå University, Sweden as an exchange student.
-I would like to work with Real-Time Systems and I like to code in C and Python.
-During my spare time, I use to cook vegetarian dishes, build funny stuff with my Arduino Uno while I listen to Nine Inch Nails (or few other extreme music bands).
-I also used to work as a volunteer.
+I am studying Computer Science at the Umeå University, Sweden as an exchange student where I study Artificial Intelligence, Distributed Systems and Parallel Computing.
+I also take a Swedish course because I am from France.
+Later, I would like to work with Real Time Systems.
+I like to code in C and Python.
+During my spare time, I cook vegetarian dishes, build funny stuff with my Arduino Uno while I am listening to Nine Inch Nails (or few other extreme music bands).
+Finally, I also used to work as a volunteer.
   </p>

   <p>
-    Last summer, I did a work placement for the third time within the Real-Time Systems team from a French research lab, the <a href="http://www.irccyn.ec-nantes.fr/en/irccyn/presentation" target="_blank" title="Institut de Recherche en Communication et Cybernétique de Nantes" >IRCCyN</a>.
-I worked on the demonstartor of the research project <a href="http://anr-impro.irccyn.ec-nantes.fr/#description" target="_blank" title="About ANR ImpRo" >ANR ImpRo</a>.
+    Last summer, I did a work placement for the third time within the Real Time Systems team of the <a href="http://www.irccyn.ec-nantes.fr/en/irccyn/presentation" target="_blank" title="Institut de Recherche en Communication et Cybernétique de Nantes" >IRCCyN</a>, a French research lab.
+I worked on the demonstrator of the research project <a href="http://anr-impro.irccyn.ec-nantes.fr/#description" target="_blank" title="About ANR ImpRo" >ANR ImpRo</a>.
 I built up almost every prototypes of the demonstrator.
-The last one is build using metal parts and is driven by an Arduino board.
-The video further shows the last prototype.
+The last one is made of metal parts and is driven by an Arduino board.
+The video further shows this prototype.
+The goal was to create robots able to track and shoot in a ball in order to play a air hockey like game.
   </p>

   <h2 id="skills">Skills</h2>